They are known as a superfood, but can dogs eat goji berries? Read this guide before giving these tiny red berries to your dog.

 Yes, the National Animal Supplement Council (NASC) writes that goji berries are good for dogs and their health.
 You should still be cautious with how much you let your dog eat, but in small amounts there are definitely health benefits.

 This means it might be good for their immune system, bones, and eyesight.
+Some people think they can help with ear infections, but please talk to your veterinarian before trying treatments at home.

 Are Goji Berries Bad For Dogs